bane9/rv64gc-emu/README.md

 `dtb` and `kernel` will be used to boot Linux

 `memory` determines the amount of RAM the emulator should allocate.
 If the dtb argument is used, an additional 2MiB will be allocated, and the dtb will be stored in the top 2MiB.

+`virtual-drive` path to a file that will be loaded to a virtio_blk device.

 When a dtb is specified, the memory size register is expected to have the magic value `0x0badc0de`.
 For instance, the anticipated memory definitions in the DTS should appear as follows: